Estimating Economic Models with Testable Assumptions: Theory and Applications: A Theory of Identification and Hypothesis Testing

 \subsection{Minimal Deviation Method}

-In many cases, we can find a function $m:\mathcal{S}\rightarrow R_+$ such that $m(s)=0$ for all $s\in A$ \footnote{See (\ref{eq: defiers measure}), (\ref{eq: Roy model, efficiency loss}) for example.}.
-While an assumption $A$ may be refutable, it still includes the economic intuition that motives us to impose it in the first place.
-Therefore we would consider departure from $A$ is abnormal and is against the economic intuition behind $A$.
-By extending our assumption to allow for minimal departure from the baseline assumption $A$, this method is called minimal deviation method.
-Formally suppose the refutable assumption $A$ can be written as an intersection of several larger assumptions: $A=\cap_{j=1}^J A_j$.
-This representation allows us to consider departure from a particular sub-assumption $A_j$.
+In many cases, we can find a function $m:\mathcal{S}\rightarrow \mathbb{R}_+$ such that $m(s)=0$ for all $s\in A$ \footnote{See (\ref{eq: defiers measure}), (\ref{eq: Roy model, efficiency loss}) for example.}.
+While an assumption $A$ may be refutable, we impose $A$ in the first place because it reflects economic theory suitable in the empirical context.
+Therefore we would consider a departure from $A$ is abnormal and is against the economic intuition behind $A$.
+I extend our assumption to allow for a minimal departure from the baseline assumption $A$.
+This way to relax assumption $A$ is called the minimal deviation method.
+Formally, suppose the refutable assumption $A$ can be written as an intersection of several larger assumptions: $A=\cap_{j=1}^J A_j$.
+This representation allows us to consider a departure from a \mbox{particular $A_j$}.